seupermission/PyThermometer/README.md

 ## TornadoArduinoDHT11

-* A web monitor with Tornado web server enables real time plotting of DHT11 signals in the browser(support websocket)
+* A web monitor with Tornado web server enables real-time plotting of DHT11 signals in the browser(support websocket)

  * Key Points： tornado server + websocket + flotr2

 *  Enjoying live data on **COM4**

-   * if your your board port is not **COM4**, you may change:
+   * if your board serial port is not **COM4**, you may change:

       ```python
         def openSerial():